bktaha/bktaha.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a second-year pre-doctoral research associate for [Professor Eric Verhoogen](http://www.columbia.edu/~ev2124/) at the School of International and Public Affairs, `Columbia University`.🏛🏫 I studied Physics and Mathematics at the `Indian Institute of Technology Guwahati`.🇮🇳
+I'm a second-year pre-doctoral research associate for [Professor Eric Verhoogen](http://www.columbia.edu/~ev2124/) at the School of International and Public Affairs, `Columbia University`.🏛 I studied Physics and Mathematics at the `Indian Institute of Technology Guwahati`.🇮🇳

-I've studied the adoption and effects of predictive technologies in state and private institutions in a developing country with my stints at [J-PAL South Asia](https://www.povertyactionlab.org/south-asia) and one of India's largest private sector retail banks.📈 I think about the drivers of `learning` in the absence of reliable feedback and an ever-changing policy and technology environment through the lens of `development economics` and `public finance`.📝
+I've studied the adoption and effects of predictive technologies in state and private institutions in a developing country with my stints at [J-PAL South Asia](https://www.povertyactionlab.org/south-asia) and one of India's largest private sector retail banks.📈 I think about the drivers of `learning` in the absence of reliable feedback and in an ever-changing policy and technology environment - through the lens of `development economics` and `public finance`.📝

 I've been up to some [stuff](https://bktaha.github.io/assets/pdf/ResumeWorded-EH4.pdf).
-I also have a newfound interest in baseball and D&D and a longtime fascination with movies and cycling.
+I also have a newfound interest in baseball and [D&D](https://www.youtube.com/shorts/OP03XyK-pTc) and a longtime fascination with [movies](https://letterboxd.com/tahakb/) and cycling.
 Thank God for New York City.🗽